Search

 Produces High Yields

 55 days.
 Cucumis sativus.
 (F1) Garden Sweet Burpless Cucumber.
 This maturing plant produces high yields of uniform 10 to 12" long by 2" wide medium green cucumbers.
-The cucumbers are bitter-free and burpless.
+It is a popular slicing cucumber variety prized for its sweet, crisp, non-bitter flavor and burpless qualities, making it easy to digest with minimal acidity.
 Perfect for salads or slicing.
 It is a great choice for local fresh markets.
-Excellent choice for home gardens, farmer’s markets, market growers, open production, and commercial production.
+Excellent choice for home gardens, Farmer’s Markets, market growers, open production, and commercial production.
 A variety from the USA.
 Disease Resistant: DM, PM.

 Lot No: 102460